oussema286/fordead_package/docs/user_guides/english/validation_tools/02_obs_to_s2_grid.md

 #### OUTPUT

-The output is a vector file at **export_path** containing points for each Sentinel-2 pixel of available tiles at the location of points, or contained in the polygons in the vector file at **obs_path**.
+The output is a vector file at **export_path** containing points for each 10m Sentinel-2 pixel of available tiles at the location of points, or contained in the polygons in the vector file at **obs_path**.
 The following attributes are added :
 - *area_name* : The name of the matching Sentinel-2 tile, parsed from its directory name in **sentinel_dir**.
 - *epsg* : The CRS of the matching Sentinel-2 tile
+- *id_pixel* : The ID of the pixel whose centroid is at the point location in 10m Sentinel data in the corresponding epsg. *id_pixel* goes from 1 to the number of pixels in the observation.

+> **_NOTE :_** Since observation polygons can be in overlapping Sentinel-2 tiles with different CRS.
+One needs to use *name_column* and *id_pixel* as well as *epsg* to identify a unique point location (and therefore Sentinel-2 pixel).

 ## How to use
 ### From a script